 Generally, our use and/or disclosure of your PHI for any purpose that falls outside of the definitions of treatment, payment, and health care operations identified above will require your signed Authorization.
 The Privacy Rule grants us permission for certain specified uses and/or disclosures of your PHI that fall outside of the treatment, payment, and health care operations definitions as itemized below.
-However, for all other uses and/or disclosures of your PHI by any other person or entity, you retain the power to grant your permission for such use and/or disclosure of your PHI, you retain the right to revoke your Authorization at any time except to the extent that we have already undertaken an action in reliance upon your Authorization.
+However, for all other uses and/or disclosures of your PHI by any other person or entity, you retain the power to grant your permission via your signed Authorization.
+Additionally, if you grant your permission for such use and/or disclosure of your PHI, you retain the right to revoke your Authorization at any time except to the extent that we have already undertaken an action in reliance upon your Authorization.
 In those instances when we are asked for information for purposes outside of treatment and payment operations, we will obtain an authorization from you before releasing this information.
 We will also need to obtain an authorization before releasing your psychotherapy notes.
-"Psychotherapy notes" are notes we make about our conversations during private, group, conjoint, or family counseling sessions which we keep separate from the rest of your medical record.
+"Psychotherapy notes" are notes we make about our conversations during private, group, conjoint, or family counselling sessions which we keep separate from the rest of your medical record.
 These notes are given a greater degree of protection than PHI.